fnl/libfnl/doc/nlp/text.rst

     'fox'
     >>> text.string[10]
     'f'
+    >>> isinstance(text.string, str)
+    True

-However, this attribute may return a special type to fix offset problems with so-called "Astral characters" on narrow Python builds -- characters with code-points mapping to the Supplementary Multilingual Planes (planes 2-16, U+10000-U+10FFFE).
+However, this attribute may be a special type to fix offset problems with so-called "Astral characters" on narrow Python builds -- characters with code-points mapping to the Supplementary Multilingual Planes (planes 2-16, U+10000-U+10FFFE).
 By providing this special `string` attribute, character offsets in strings are guaranteed to be equal no matter which Python build is used (on narrow builds, Astrals would normally result in two-character wide Surrogate Pairs).
-To fetch the entire underlying string, for efficiency, it is recommended to simply cast the `Text` object to a string, but it is also possible to cast the `.string` attribute, which is necessary because of the mentioned issue on narrow Python, when `string` is not a real `str` type.
+However, as it behaves just as any other string would, so there is not problem in using it just as you would use any other string.

 .. doctest::

-    >>> str(text) # preferred
+    >>> str(text) # directly on text
     'The brown fox jumped over the green frog.'
-    >>> str(text.string) # possible
+    >>> str(text.string) # just as good
     'The brown fox jumped over the green frog.'
     >>> [char for char in text.string]
     ['T', 'h', 'e', ' ', 'b', 'r', 'o', 'w', 'n', ' ', 'f', 'o', 'x', ...]

 Using the length operator on `string` returns the length of the underlying string in "real" characters (ie., counting Surrogate Pairs -- if any -- as length 1).
+If you need to get the "real" offsets of narrow builds (ie., counting Surrogate Pairs as length 2), cast it to a string object as shown above.

 .. doctest::